 These headphones do not use any electronic sound reduction technology and as a result, do not isolate lower frequency sound.
 Just like wearing earmuffs or putting your fingers in your ears decreases the ability to hear, the materials of the headphones themselves block out some sound waves and decibels (which is a unit of measurement for sound intensity).
 Passive noise-cancellation can minimize some high frequency sound, however, it will only be muffled depending on the thickness and composition of the material in the ear-cups.

 Many active noise-cancelling headphones also feature passive noise-cancelling qualities, including many of Phiaton’s product offerings.
-Phiaton’s active noise-cancellation technology allows for as much as 95% noise reduction of low-frequency sounds in products such as their BT 120 NC earphones and BT 330 NC headphones.
-The BT 330 NC also offers additional passive noise-cancellation through the density of its well padded earcups.
+Phiaton’s active noise-cancellation technology allows for as much as 95% noise reduction of low-frequency sounds in products such as their BT 120 NC earphones and and 900 Legacy Digital Hybrid headphones.
+The 900 Legacy also offers additional passive noise-cancellation through the density of its memory foam earcups.

 September 2, 2020